 - Comply with the PhD training program of the faculty.

-- Establish close cooperation with the other PhD students within Computer Architecture Lab.
+- Establish close cooperation with the other PhD students within the Computer Architecture Lab.

 Required selection criteria

 - You must have a professionally relevant background with a master’s degree in computer science, computer engineering, electronics engineering or equivalent.

 - Your education must correspond to a five-year Norwegian degree program, where 120 credits are obtained at master's level.